-The king payed Abraham a thousand silver coins to honor that Sarah was Abraham’s wife and to be respected and not touch by anyone.
+The king payed Abraham a thousand silver coins to honor that Sarah was Abraham’s wife and therefore to be respected and not touched by anyone.
 The king also gave Abraham more cattle and male and female slaves and he gave Abraham the right to settle and let his animals feed anywhere in the king’s country.

 Then Abraham prayed to God for the king and his household and God healed him and his wives and his maids, and they once again could give birth to children.
 Abraham was the prophet of God and he had the prayer power that “moved God”.
 This is the way it works even today; through God’s word, Jesus, in our heart we got the power of prayer, even for people that don’t know God.